 Spintronics (or spin electronics) refers to the intrinsic spin of the electron and its associated magnetic moment in solid-state physics.
 It is far different than conventional electronics: along with charge state, electron spins are used in order to increase the degree of freedom.

 Spintronic systems can be used for efficiently storing and transferring data.
-These devices are of particular interesting in the field of neuromorphic computing and quantum computing.
+These devices are of particular interest in the field of neuromorphic computing and quantum computing.

 The technology is also being used in the medical field (to identify cancer) and holds great promises for digital electronics.